Arizona No Fault Divorce

 Procedure

-• There is a waiting period of 60 days
+• There is a waiting period of sixty days provided to both the divorcing parties.

-• When the waiting period is complete, the Judge may take a decision that a hearing of the case must be scheduled
+• When the waiting period is complete, the Judge may take the decision that a hearing of the case must be scheduled.

-• If the divorce is an uncontested one, the Judge may decide not to arrange a hearing and instead, may sign the Divorce Decree
+• If the divorce is an uncontested one, the Judge may decide not to arrange a hearing and instead, may directly sign the Divorce Decree and send it to the respective clients.

-• If the divorcing partners do not agree on certain issues and opt for a contested divorce, then, the divorce matters are contested and settled in the court.
+• If the divorcing partners do not agree on certain issues and opt for a contested divorce, then the divorce matters are contested and should be settled in the court itself.

 Legal Form Kit